CRPeace/Metabolic_Syndrome_Analysis_ML/README.md

 **Cameron Peace**

-#### The purpose of this analysis was to investigate what patient data resulted in a positive diagnosis of metabolic syndrome, and build a model that could be used by health care providers to predict the affliction.
+#### The purpose of this analysis was to investigate what patient data resulted in a positive diagnosis of metabolic syndrome, and build a model that could be used by health care providers for prediction.
 ---
 ### <mark>**Quick Summary & Recommendations:**
-* **The analytical findings of the data aligned with National Health Guidelines for diagnosing metabolic disorder**.
+* ***The analytical findings of the data aligned with National Health Guidelines for diagnosing metabolic disorder***.
 From the [Mayo Clinic website](https://www.mayoclinic.org/diseases-conditions/metabolic-syndrome/symptoms-causes/syc-20351916):
 >Metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke and type 2 diabetes. **These conditions include increased blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.**
-* <mark>**The Machine Learning models utilized here are unnecessary or have very limited use.**</mark>  Because a "syndrome" is characterized as a certain set of conditions, and because in this case those conditions can be objectively measured, then there is really nothing to predict, given adequate data.  <mark>**There is a potential use case for when the specific patient data is limited or missing, and the model could alert the caregiver to potential risk of metabolic syndrome and call for tests to gather more data**</mark>.
+* <mark>***The Machine Learning models utilized here are unnecessary or have very limited use.***</mark>  Because a "syndrome" is characterized as a certain set of conditions, and because in this case those conditions can be objectively measured, then there is really nothing to predict, given adequate data.  <mark>***There is a potential use case for when the specific patient data is limited or missing, and the model could alert the caregiver to potential risk of metabolic syndrome and call for tests to gather more data***</mark>.
 In my opinion, scenarios that would lead to this use case seem unlikely.
-* <mark>**I would recommend a simpler "filtering" tool that could scan patient data for specific criteria and alert the care team as needed.**</mark> The system could throw a flag if a diagnosis of metabolic syndrome can be made or if the patient is at high risk of a diagnosis.
+* <mark>***I would recommend a simpler "filtering" tool that could scan patient data for specific criteria and alert the care team as needed.***</mark> The system could throw a flag if a diagnosis of metabolic syndrome can be made or if the patient is at high risk of a diagnosis.
 This tool would be much easier to implement and maintain.
 * Additional modeling could of course be explored if there is an application that requires it.  **However, in my opinion, a model missing key data that attempts to predict metabolic syndrome would require much more data and a wider scope of patient data than is in the current dataset.** And in that case, I would be very skeptical about the accuracy of the model.
 ---